Quantum-memory-assisted on-demand microwave-optical transduction: Funding Statement

-\textbf{Acknowledgements}\\ We thank Y.F.
-Mei for useful discussions.
-The work was supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301705), the National Key Research and Development Program of China (Grants Nos.
-2021YFA1402004 and 2022YFA1405300), the National Natural Science Foundation of China (Grants Nos.
-12474488 and 12225405), Guangdong Provincial Quantum Science Strategic Initiative (Grants Nos.
+The work was supported by the Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0301705), the National Natural Science Foundation of China (Grants Nos.
+12474488, 12225405, and 12534011), the National Key Research and Development Program of China (Grants Nos.
+2021YFA1402004 and 2022YFA1405300), Guangdong Provincial Quantum Science Strategic Initiative (Grants Nos.
 GDZX2405004 and GDZX2304002), and the Guangdong Basic and Applied Basic Research Foundation (Grants Nos.
 2025B1515020075 and 2023A1515030003).